serverless-heaven/serverless-webpack/README.md

 In comparison to `serverless offline`, the `start` command will fire an `init` and a `end` lifecycle hook which is needed for `serverless-offline` and e.g. `serverless-dynamodb-local` to switch off resources (see below).

 You can find an example setup in the [`examples`][link-examples] folder.

+If you have your sources located on a file system that does not offer events, e.g. a mounted volume in a Docker container, you can enable polling with the `--webpack-use-polling=<time in ms>` option.
+If you omit the value, it defaults to 3000 ms.

 #### Custom paths